laminas/technical-steering-committee/meetings/minutes/2022-09-12-TSC-Minutes.md

 ### Security only packages and dependency updates

 Is this intention for security only packages to eventually be abandoned?
-If no, then should we (I) look at ways to allow renovate to keep these up to date, if only to give us warning when the package may actually need maintenance.
+If no, then should we look at ways to allow renovate to keep these up to date, if only to give us warning when the package may actually need maintenance.
 Currently any PR would be automatically closed, including the "Configure Renovate" PRs.

+(Submitted by Gary Lockett.)

 #### Discussion